 So I’m nominating us.

 I read the parable of the Prodigal Son in Luke 15–really the Prodigal Father with two lost sons he loved–as central to our understanding of who God is and how God relates to us.
 God longs to welcome us home.
 He doesn’t wait for us to finish our apology or our “take me as your servant” speech.
-He wants to get this party started, for us.
+God wants to get this party started, for us.
 Repentance is important because it brings us back to God, not because God expects–or desires–us to grovel.
 God desires to forgive us.
 I think he longs to forgive us.
 That’s what I see in Jesus.

 What does that have to do with encouragement?
 Everything.

 We live in this awareness of grace given to us.
 We retell our own story to ourselves: God loves us and always longs for us to be home with him.
-He’s not keeping score and he’s certainly not making sure he drives home every mistake and sin.
-Even as screwed up as we are right this second, our God who is both Father and Mother loves us and sees who we are in him, who we can be, and always sees the image of God in us.
+Jesus is not keeping score and he’s certainly not making sure he drives home every mistake and sin.
+Even as screwed up as we are right this second, our God who is both Father and Mother loves us and sees who we are, who we can be, and always sees the image of God in us.
 We might lose sight of that; God never does.

 In the story we must retell ourselves over and over, God sees us as beloved.
 The Father didn’t see a pig-feces-and-rag-covered, reeking, starving homeless boy.
 He saw his child.

 “Look at this failure!
 Look at this wretch!
 Look at this betrayer of my family and our name!
 See what he’s done to himself?
 Let him drink in his shame.”